SPIRITUAL GIFTS SERIES

 The Ministry of Evangelists: Kept Right On

 7.1 Suffering Shame.
 The apostles rejoiced because God had considered them worthy to suffer shame for His name (Acts 5:41, page 1709).
-A believer with the Spiritual Gift of Evangelist may rejoice when that believer suffers shame for the name of Jesus Christ.
+A believer with the Spiritual Gift of Evangelist may rejoice in suffering shame for the name of Jesus Christ.

 7.2 Non-Stop.
 The apostles also kept on preaching the Gospel of Jesus Christ even after they were ordered to stop by the Jewish religious council (Acts 5:40-42, page 1709).
 A believer with the Spiritual Gift of Evangelist may keep on sharing the Gospel of Jesus Christ, even when ordered not to by religious authorities.